 The best fashion gifts for her

 Have you always considered choosing clothing for women to be a tad treacherous?
 The key is to find a crowd-pleasing piece with something for everyone.
-Take, for example, this brilliant cardigan by London-based designer Eudon Choi.
-Its balloon sleeves will satisfy fashion-forward sisters and girlfriends; its pretty pastel hue will fit in seamlessly with your mum’s wardrobe; and its quality wool-construction will even give nan plenty to love.
+Take, for example, this brilliant cardigan by Italian ‘king of cashmere’ Brunello Cucinelli.
+Its oversized cable knit will satisfy fashion-forward sisters and girlfriends, its timeless oatmeal hue will fit in seamlessly with your mum’s wardrobe, and its quality cashmere construction will even give nan plenty to love.
 You’re welcome.

 No Christmas is complete without a little glitter and sparkle.
-If you happen to know a woman likely to spend the festive season so preoccupied with hosting arrangements and party planning that she forgets to buy herself something fabulous for the big day, she’ll be overjoyed to find this incredible Vampire’s Wife dress under the tree.
+If you happen to know a woman likely to spend the festive season so preoccupied with hosting arrangements and party planning that she forgets to buy herself something fabulous for the big day, she’ll be overjoyed to find this incredible Emilia Wickstead dress under the tree.

 'Tis the season for wrapping up, and few are the women who haven’t coveted one of Max Mara’s signature belted coats.
-This winter, the Italian brand is offering the coats in an array of neutral hues.
-We're fans of this universally-flattering tobacco shade, which is sophisticated but won’t become instantly grubby after one trip on the tube.
+This winter, the Italian brand is offering coats in an array of neutral hues.
+We're fans of this universally flattering tobacco shade, which is sophisticated but won’t become instantly grubby after one trip on the tube.

 The best accessories for women